junh1024/junh1024-Documents/Music/Atmos Music Mixing Notes.md

 ## Cello Concerto
 Overall, I liked it.
 I found it on the CMT page, and was expecting it to be something boring like a Mozart or Beethoven symphony, but it got my interest.
 Maybe cuz it's in minor.
 The introduction was a bit weak but due to stockholm syndrome I'm now a bit ambivalent about it.
 It concerto also sounds a bit like Greig's Piano concerto, mainly cuz they're both in Am.
 There is a subforum on the CMT site for the concerto.
 Unfortunately, there aren't many mixing retrospectives, apart from "eggshell"

 Like me, eggshell applied reverb, compression, but doesn't want to spend too much time on automation.
+One of the first things you do to a classical MT is apply reverb.
+It makes the orchestra seem larger.
+But you can only apply so much reverb to enlarge a lack of players, before it sounds bad.
 The brass is panned to the back, but this also includes a tuba, but the Tuba does bass duty (bass should at the front).
 Ethan then gave me a Tuba MIDI, which I then changed to a Bass Guitar.
 Which now makes more sense.
 I then realized that due to the length of the Concerto, that it would totally dominate the length of a pop compilation.

 So I started marking possible cuts & testing them out.
 The cadenza is easy to cut since there's only 1 instrument, but most other sections are hard.
 I started cutting from the end.
 Cutting is hard since there's some key changes.
 I need to use my knowledge of cadences, but Bending rules like 5 > 1m.
 The cutting is based on cutting out sections of theme 1.
 The intro was also shortened so that the cello solo comes in within 1 min, (like Greig's Piano Concerto), rather than within 2.